 Starting out in a new career can be overwhelming, to say the least.
 There feels like there’s SO much to learn and you have no idea where to start.
 You could research on google and u-tube and piece together information that way.
 But that takes ages and A LOT of energy.

 So my advice is INVEST.
 Invest in educators who are leaders in their respective fields.
-Industry experts willing to share and impart their knowledge onto YOU.
-This is a sure fire way to develop and enhance your skills and springboard you forward on your journey.
+Industry experts are willing to share and impart their knowledge to YOU.
+This is a surefire way to develop and enhance your skills and springboard you forward on your journey.
 Learning isn’t just for newbies in an industry.
 We never know it all and there is ALWAYS room to grow.
 Educating yourself applies to those firmly entrenched in an industry swell as newcomers.